Woodway, Washington: Government and politics

 Woodway is an incorporated code city, but its official name remains the Town of Woodway.
 It has a mayor–council government with six elected officials on four-year terms: the mayor and five town councilmembers.
 Woodway's town hall was moved in 2013 to a new building designed by GGLO.
 Woodway is the only community in Snohomish County without public library service; residents have repeatedly voted against paying into the Sno-Isle Libraries system, with individuals citing high property taxes as their primary reason for opting out.
+Woodway residents could purchase Sno-Isle nonresident cards annually to access its resources prior to 2000, when it stopped issuing such cards.

+At the federal level, Woodway is part of the 2nd congressional district, which encompasses western Snohomish County and the entirety of Island, Skagit, and Whatcom counties.
+From 2012 to 2022, it was part of the 7th congressional district along with Edmonds and most of Seattle.
+At the state level, the city is part of the 32nd legislative district, which also includes Lynnwood, Mountlake Terrace, Shoreline, and parts of Edmonds and Seattle.
+Woodway lies within the Snohomish County Council's 3rd district, which also includes Edmonds and Lynnwood.

+Culture

+Parts of the 1986 NBC television series A Year in the Life was filmed at a home in Woodway.

 Infrastructure

 Transportation

 Woodway is served by State Route 104, which clips the city's northeast corner and connects it to the Edmonds ferry terminal and Interstate 5 (I-5) in Mountlake Terrace.
 The BNSF Railway's Scenic Subdivision runs along the city's western coastline and carries Sounder commuter rail service, which stops at Edmonds station.
 The city is part of the public transportation benefit area for Community Transit, but is not served by its buses; it is, however, part of the dial-a-ride service area for paratransit routes.